GabrielCastilloH/harbor/README.md

 TODO:

 - Add push notifications to the app (and make the you've matched system notification silent)
-- show difference between basic and premium plan.
+- show difference between basic and premium plan on payment page
+- Add the ability to see profiles that swiped on you and swipe on them.

 ## 📋 Validation Rules